-Teams may choose to manually jettison (triggered by the pilot) the glider based on information obtained through a Wi-Fi network configured by the Technical Committee or by reading a QR code by a team member on the ground and sent to the onboard system.
-The information provided via Wi-Fi network or QR code will be a number from 1 to 4, indicating which of the four targets will be the glider's destination, along with the coordinates of the respective target.
-With the decoded information, the glider must autonomously land on the correct target, or as close as possible to it.
-To do so, the glider must have an onboard autonomous piloting system capable of guiding it to the identified target without any external interference (human or computational).
-The bonus for this mission will be given according to the distance from the final position of the glider on the ground to the target defined by the Wi-Fi network and QR code.
-If the distance is greater than 10 meters, the bonus will be zero.
+The teams may choose to manually jettison (activated by the pilot) the glider based on information obtained through a Wi-Fi network configured by the Technical Commission or by reading a QR code by a team member on the ground and sending it to the embedded system.
+The information provided via Wi-Fi network or QR code will be a number from 1 to 4, indicating which of the four targets will be the destination of the glider, along with the coordinates of the respective target.
+Upon decoding the information, the glider must land on the correct target or as close as possible to it.
+The glider must have a designated pilot in addition to the mother ship, who, for regulatory purposes, is legally responsible for commanding the glider and whose decision takes precedence over any command from the onboard navigation aid systems.
+The actuation mechanism may be either full control over the glider actuators or an emergency button that, when pressed, turns off any navigation aid functions and places the aircraft in a downward spiral towards the ground.
+To receive any bonuses or benefits from the systems campaign, the glider must be able to guide itself to the identified target successfully without any external (human or computational) interference.
+The bonus for this mission will be awarded according to the distance between the final position of the glider on the ground and the target defined by the Wi-Fi network and QR code.
+If the distance is greater than 10 meters, the bonus will be zeroed.
+All communication between the designated pilot and the glider must occur through the Wi-Fi network described in Appendix Appendix 12, and any direct links between the pilot and the glider, such as radio control or any other type of wireless communication, are prohibited.
 The glider launch must be performed at a height considered safe by the runway judge (Technical Committee).
 The judge will be stationed with the team pilot and will authorize jettisoning, only after which the pilot can perform the launch.